-Covid-19 has caused the most severe disruption to the Banking Industry in nearly a century.
-Sitting as it does at the front-line of the current economic disruption, executives within central, large and small to medium-sized banks are now being asked difficult questions about how to weather this particular storm.
+Covid-19 caused the most significant disruption to Banking since the recession.
+Sitting as the industry does at the front-line of all economic disruption, executives within central, large and small to medium-sized banks have been forced to ask themselves – how do we successfully navigate the post-COVID financial climate.

-Profitability & credit management, securitization, customer relationships and operational resilience – according to KPMG, all will be negatively affected throughout 2020 and beyond, to this end, executives and business leaders across the banking industry should now be coming together to search for the solutions necessary to negate disruption.
-The future of banking lies in Automation.
+Profitability & credit management, securitization, customer relationships and operational resilience – according to KPMG, all will be negatively affected throughout 2021 and beyond and all of which forces executives and business leaders across the industry to come together to search for the solutions necessary to negate that disruption.
+Increasingly, the answer lies with strategic automation.

 Strategic Automation: Investing in the Future of Banking

 Automation has always been a priority within banking but never more so than now.
-Complacency has defined the industry since the start of the millennium and many businesses, since the start of the year, are paying for it.
-Where previously, they could see no need for these technologies, now they have realized that these technologies will prove essential to their survival both during 2020 and into the future of banking.
+Broadly speaking, a sort of technological complacency has defined the industry since the start of the millennium, but it’s only since the start of the 2020 that many businesses have started to pay for it.
+Where previously, broad automation projects were a wish list commodity in banking, pandemic pressures have pushed them swiftly towards essential ventures both during 2021 and into the future of banking.

 Artificial Intelligence & Machine Learning

 Artificial Intelligence: AI is being used in the banking industry to enhance the customer experience, predict trends, and provide realistic interactive interfaces.
 According to a report by the National Business Research Institute and Narrative Science, about 32% of financial service providers are already using AI technologies like Predictive Analytics & Voice Recognition.
-In short, AI enables banks to leverage human and machine capabilities optimally to drive operational and cost efficiencies.
+In short, AI is only just starting to help leverage human and machine capabilities optimally to drive operational and cost efficiency.

-Robotic Process Automation (RPA): is perhaps the most significant example of how the banking industry is looking to automate, initial reports state that the global RPA market predicted to reach up to $2.9bn by 2020.
-The primary aim of RPA in the banking industry is to assist in processing repetitive banking work, helping on everything from Automatic Report Generation to Customer Onboarding.
+Robotic Process Automation (RPA): is perhaps the most significant example of how the banking industry plans to automate processes.
+Reports suggested that by the end of 2020 global RPA markets predicted to reach up to $2.9bn, and due to the ongoing needs in the market, this will only increase in 2021.
+The primary aim of RPA in the banking industry is to assist in processing repetitive banking work, helping with everything from Automatic Report Generation to Customer Onboarding.

-Machine learning: focuses on developing computer programs that autonomously learn and improve from training data.
-Top banks in the US like JPMorgan, Wells Fargo, & Bank of America are already using machine learning to provide customer support, detect fraud in real-time, manage customer data and undertake risk modeling for investments.
-By experimenting effectively with all of these technologies, executives are one step closer to delivering the future of banking.
+Machine learning: ML is focused on developing computer programs that autonomously learn and improve from training data.
+Top banks in the US such as JPMorgan, Wells Fargo, & Bank of America are already using machine learning to provide customer support, detect fraud in real-time, manage customer data and undertake risk modelling for investments.
+Through impactful experimentation with each of these technologies, executives are one step closer to delivering the future of banking.

 Human Vs Automation

-There is a careful balance to strike between automated and human solutions in any industry but finance can be very delicate.
-AI, offers significant opportunities for improving our understanding of audiences and sectors based on the gathering and assessing of massive tracts of data but, at the moment, it is not truly effective at replicating the human.
+There is a careful balance to strike between automated and human solutions in any industry but finance is particularly delicate.
+Whilst it is true that AI can help to improve our view of audiences and sectors through the retrieval and quantification of data, it is currently ineffective when it comes to accurately replicating the human-to-human experience.

-Finances are an inherently private matter, and the simple truth of the matter is that most consumers prefer talking about these matters with a real person, in fact, as much as 86% of consumers prefer talking to a human over a chatbot.
-To this end, when considering the technologies an organization uses to bring about the future, executives must first question how it affects their staff and consequently, their image.
-Doing so will help them to realize the future of banking.
+Finances are an inherently private matter, and the simple truth of the matter is that most consumers would prefer to talk about these matters with a real person, in fact, as much as 86% of consumers prefer talking to a human over a chatbot.
+To this end, when considering the technologies an organization uses to bring about the future, executives must first question how it affects their staff and customers and consequently, their image.
+Only by doing so will executives be able to realize a new system which works for all involved, not just the programs attempting to make sense of the data.

 GDS Group hosts experts to help experts.
 We strive to provide an atmosphere for our attendees that enables them to confidently lead their companies through major transformation projects.
 For information on upcoming events, view our view our Digital Summits.
 To remain current on our activities, visit GDS Group on LinkedIn | Facebook | Twitter.